 Makes Flickr almost awesome - while waiting for SmugMug to fully fix it ;-)

-A multi-feature extension to make Flickr more "explorative" and bring back some lost features...
+A multi-feature extension to fix some annoyances, make Flickr more "explorative" and bring back some lost features...

 1) Displaying photo-uploads predating March 2012 in big size and nice quality.